volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn Proxy Object in JavaScript which allows to intercept and redefine different operations on a target object, like getting or setting a property.
+metaDescription: Learn Proxy Object in JavaScript that allows various operations on a target object to be intercepted and redefined, such as getting or setting a property.
 shareImage: /img/proxy-object-in-javascript.jpg
 teaser: Accessing object properties is a very common operation in JavaScript.
-In some cases, it is extremely useful to perform an action just after the property has been accessed, but before the result is returned, so the result can be modified on fly.
+In some cases, it is extremely useful to perform an action just after the property is accessed, but before the result is returned, so that the result can be modified on the fly.
 One of the possible solutions is to create...
 date: 2021-04-28T16:31:10.516Z
 ---
 Accessing object properties is a very common operation in JavaScript.